INTERVIEW-TD Bank's outgoing CEO urges tighter Canada lending rules

 The property rally sent the ratio of Canadian household debt to income to a record high of 164.1 percent in the third quarter of last year, though it has since eased slightly.

-Clark, who has been chief executive since 2002 and gives his final speech as CEO on Tuesday, announced last year that he would retire.
+Clark announced last year that he would retire.
 He will be replaced by TD Chief Operating Officer Bharat Masrani.

-As CEO, Clark oversaw the expansion of TD's U.S. retail banking operation, which includes more than 1,300 branches on the Eastern seaboard.
-While TD made nearly a dozen acquisitions to scale up that business, Clark said he expects the focus to be on organic growth going forward.

-This is partly because "regulatory overhang" is higher now when buying U.S. banking assets, he said, adding that in the past regulators had been more supportive when TD looked at buying lenders with issues.
+(Editing by Bernadette Baum)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan